bplank/predmachlearn/project.md

 testing=subset(testing,select=c(roll_belt,pitch_forearm,magnet_dumbbell_z,magnet_dumbbell_y,yaw_belt,pitch_belt,roll_forearm,magnet_dumbbell_x,roll_dumbbell,magnet_belt_z,accel_forearm_x,accel_dumbbell_y,gyros_dumbbell_y,roll_arm,magnet_belt_x,accel_belt_z,magnet_belt_y,accel_dumbbell_z,magnet_forearm_x ,magnet_forearm_x,total_accel_dumbbell,classe))
 dim(training)
 ```
-Gets the same accuracy (88.9%) but is faster to train (takes 2/3 of the time).
+We get the same accuracy (88.9%) but this is faster to train (takes 2/3 of the time).
 We will use this set of features with RF for our final model.

 So far we have trained models on only a subset of the data.
 To get an estimate of the out-of-sample error we train a random forest model on the whole training data using cross-validation.